elastic/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/notifications/legacy_saved_object_references/README.md

     },
     {
       "id" : "933ca720-1be1-11ec-a722-83da1c22a481", <-- Our id here is preferred and used during serialization.
-      "name" : "rule_0", <-- We add the name of our reference which is rule_0 similar to action_0 "type" : "rule" <-- We add the type which is type of rule to the references }
+      "name" : "param:rule_0", <-- We add the name of our reference which is param:rule_0 similar to action_0 but with "param"
+      "type" : "rule" <-- We add the type which is type of rule to the references }
   ]